ginkgo-project/ginkgo/README.md

 where `path/to/test` is the path returned by `make test`.

-### Installing ginkgo
+### Installing Ginkgo

-To install ginkgo into the specified folder, execute the following command in the build folder
+To install Ginkgo into the specified folder, execute the following command in the build folder

 ```sh